 Robert strives to follow the philosophy that everyone deserves a good, competent, and dedicated criminal defense attorney in the defense of their legal and constitutional rights.
 Robert also believes that a person should be compensated when they have been injured or wrongfully have been deprived of their rights, possessions, or freedom.

 Robert co-authored the 2012 Update to Chapter 8 Commencement of Prosecution and Waiver of the Oregon State Bar Criminal Law Book.
+Robert wrote the Chapter on Investigators and Experts for the 2014 Oregon Criminal Defense Lawyers’ Association DUI Notebook.

 Why Choose Us?